I am very pleased to announce my first AIR partner, Wildlife Defence League.

 I sincerely hope that we see this shift of mindset here in BC and I know that it is through public engagement across multiple platforms that important issues like these can be heard and changes be demanded by the active and the vocal.
 I hope that this Artist in Residence project will at the very least help share this information with a wider audience, many of whom I know are extremely passionate about defending BC’s wildlife too.

 In this AIR I am going to be focused on both the caribou and the wolf.
-While I don’t have every aspect of the project figured out yet (kinda the point of an AIR), I do have the following goals:
+While I don’t have every aspect of the project figured out yet (kinda the point of an AIR), I would like to wrap this AIR up with a body of work available in print format, with partial proceeds donated to this organization.
+Perhaps I will even be able to pull together an exhibition or community project.
+We’ll see!

 If you have any question at all I would be happy to hear from you: email@example.com.